Services

 • Online prescription reviews every 12 weeks

-• Annual comprehensive review required for continuation of therapy
+• Annual review required for continuation of therapy

 • Male pattern hair loss (androgenic alopecia)